Fear of Music

-Fear of Music is the third studio album by the American new wave band Talking Heads, released on August 3, 1979, by Sire Records.
+Fear of Music is the third studio album by the American rock band Talking Heads, released on August 3, 1979, by Sire Records.
 It was recorded at locations in New York City during April and May 1979 and was produced by Brian Eno and Talking Heads.
-The album reached number 21 on the Billboard 200 and number 33 on the UK Albums Chart.
+The album reached No. 21 on the U.S. Billboard 200 and No. 33 on the UK Albums Chart.
 It spawned the singles "Life During Wartime", "I Zimbra", and "Cities".

 Fear of Music received favorable reviews from critics.
-Praise centered on its unconventional rhythms and frontman David Byrne's lyrical performances.
+Praise centered on its unconventional rhythms and lead vocalist David Byrne's lyrical performances.
 The album is often considered one of Talking Heads' best releases and has been featured in several publications' lists of the best albums of all time.

 Background

-Talking Heads' second album More Songs About Buildings and Food, released in 1978, expanded the band's sonic palette.
-The record included a hit single, a cover of Al Green's "Take Me to the River", which gained the quartet commercial exposure.
-In March 1979, the band members played the song on nationwide U.S. music show American Bandstand.
+Talking Heads' second studio album More Songs About Buildings and Food, released in 1978, expanded the band's sonic palette.
+The record included a hit single, a cover version of Al Green's 1974 song "Take Me to the River", which gained the quartet commercial exposure.
+In March 1979, the band members played the song on American music and dance television program American Bandstand.
 In the days after the performance, they decided they did not want to be regarded simply as "a singles machine".

 Talking Heads entered a New York City studio without a producer in the spring of 1979 and rehearsed demo tracks.
 Musically, the band wanted to expand on the "subtly disguised" disco rhythms present in More Songs About Buildings and Food by making them more prominent in the mixes of new songs.
 These recording plans were shelved after the quartet was not pleased with the results.
 A decision was then taken to rehearse in drummer Chris Frantz and bassist Tina Weymouth's loft in Long Island City, Queens, where the band members had played while unsigned in the mid-1970s.
 Brian Eno, who had produced More Songs About Buildings and Food, was called in to help.

 Recording and production

-On April 22 and May 6, 1979, a sound engineering crew in a Record Plant van parked outside Frantz's and Weymouth's apartment building and ran cables through their loft window.
+On April 22 and May 6, 1979, a audio engineering crew in a Record Plant van parked outside Frantz's and Weymouth's apartment building and ran cables through their loft window.
 On these two days, Talking Heads recorded the basic tracks with Eno.

 Weymouth later stated that Byrne's sense of rhythm is "insane but fantastic" and that he was key to the band's recording drive during the home sessions.
 As songs evolved, the performances became easier for the band members.
 Eno was instrumental in shaping both their sound and recording confidence, and worked on electronic treatments of tracks.